TheArturthur/CoppermindScraper/Cosmere/Sarpenthyn.md

 While traveling as the [[Highstorm\|highstorm]] to investigate the status of [[Urithiru\|Urithiru]], [[Dalinar Kholin\|Dalinar Kholin]] saw a group of creatures that look like sarpenthyn squeezing through holes in the underbrush to hide from the highstorm somewhere in [[Triax\|Triax]] or [[Tu Fallia\|Tu Fallia]].
 He did not recognize them, however, and when he tried to take time to look at one in detail the [[Stormfather\|Stormfather]] told him that they had to keep moving.

 ## Trivia
-The singular form of "sarpenthyn" is not known.
+The singular form of "sarpenthyn" is "sarpenth".

 https://coppermind.net/wiki/Sarpenthyn